AniketTewari/Heart-Disease-Prediction-Using-Machine-Learning-and-Deep-Learning/README.md

 The comparison of accuracy of the different algorithms is also made and showed in a graphical manner.

-Hope you find it useful!!
+Hope you find it useful!!😄😄😊😊😍😍

 Thanking You!!